alof2004/nopCommerce/README.md

 The dashboard includes one template variable for filtering:
 - **`$stage`**: Filter by stage (prepare, payment, persist_order, move_items, finalize, or All)

-Prometheus panels use a fixed `2m` rate window.
+Dashboard summary panels use the selected Grafana time range, and time-series panels use Grafana's `$__rate_interval`.

 ---